cyborginstitute/taskfile/docs/source/internals.rst

       There are no active targets that build the "future" versions of the task list, as future task lists require some measure of customization.
-See the ":doc:`configuration`" and ":doc:`usage`"
-      tutorials for more information on this process.
+See the ":doc:`configuration`" document for more information on this process.

       However, task items that use one of these keywords are not included in the primary tasklist.